How Westpac SmartPlan works for credit card payments

 Keep in mind that applying payments to your SmartPlan repayments first means that other balances on your card may take longer to pay off.
 They could also attract greater interest charges as a result.

 Can I make additional payments on a SmartPlan?Yes, you can make as many payments as you want off your credit card, even when you have a SmartPlan.
-Just keep in mind that once you’ve met your instalment requirements, the repayment amount will go towards your other balances first.
+Once you’ve met your instalment requirements, the repayment amount will go towards your other balances first.
 So you’d need to make a payment large enough to clear any other balances before the money would go towards your SmartPlan balance.

 What else do I need to know about Westpac SmartPlan?